TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 We want to:

-* get rid of `sensio/framework-extra-bundle` package
+* get rid of the `sensio/framework-extra-bundle` package
 * upgrade annotations to PHP 8.0 attributes
 * use Symfony core native `#[IsGranted()]` attribute
 * use the best syntax possible